nextstrain/docs.nextstrain.org/src/guides/share/nextstrain-registry.md

       url: https://bedford.io/
 ```

+### Formatting

+Spaces are used for indenting lines.
+The YAML file contains one list of all entries.
+The beginning section of the list contains hierarchy entries, while the latter section contains the build entries.

 ### Hierarchy entries

-This YAML file defines a hierarchy of builds according to their geographic specificity.
+This YAML file defines a hierarchy of builds according to their geographic specificity, which determines how builds appear in dropdown menus.
-The YAML file contains one list of all builds.
-This hierarchy is determined by the `geo` and `parentGeo` fields.
-At the [top of the hierarchy](https://github.com/nextstrain/nextstrain.org/blob/master/static-site/content/allSARS-CoV-2Builds.yaml#L4) are hierarchy entries with the `parentGeo` value of `null`.
-Some entries in the list are just there to define the hierarchy with a `geo` field and a `parentGeo` field, like this one:
+Hierarchy entries in the list are just there to define this hierarchy with a `geo` field and a `parentGeo` field, like this one:
 ```
   - url: null
     name: Washington